5 steps to creating a foolproof IT disaster recovery plan

 Creating a DRP begins with establishing disaster recovery objectives.
 These objectives should be specific, measurable, achievable, results-focused, and time-bound.
 The goals should define the plan’s desired outcome and help organizations determine what disaster recovery solutions are necessary to recover from a disaster successfully.

 In addition to establishing objectives, organizations should also identify which data sets they want to protect, their recovery times, and how much data loss they can tolerate in the event of a disruption or breach.
-The goals for each of these items should be documented and used as the foundation for any disaster recovery plan.
+The goals for each of these items should be documented and used as the foundation for any IT disaster recovery plan.
 Organizations should also consider their risk tolerance when setting these goals.
 If risks are high, organizations may impose more stringent requirements for maximum tolerable downtime and the amount of allowed data loss.

 Here are a few metrics you can track: